Causality-oriented robustness: exploiting general noise interventions: Distributional robustness

 \subsection{Illustrative examples}

 We give two simple examples to illustrate how our method performs under general additive interventions compared to existing methods.
-In particular, we compare our method DRIG (with $\gamma=5$), the observational OLS (DRIG with $\gamma=0$), the pooled OLS (DRIG with $\gamma=1$), causal parameter (DRIG with $\gamma=\infty$ if identifiable), and anchor regression (DRIG with mean shifts only and $\gamma=5$), all of which are special cases of DRIG.
+In particular, we compare our method DRIG (with $\gamma=5$), the observational OLS (DRIG with $\gamma=0$), the pooled OLS (DRIG with $\gamma=1$), causal parameter (DRIG with $\gamma=\infty$ if identifiable), and anchor regression (DRIG with mean shifts only and $\gamma=5$), all of which are special cases of DRIG. {We also consider group DRO \citep{sagawa2019distributionally}}.
 For simplicity, we consider a univariate $X\in\bbR$ and two training environments $e=0,1$.
 We compute the population versions of all estimators and also evaluate their test performance in population.
-We provide additional experiments for finite-sample estimators with multivariate covariates, multiple environments, as well as the oracle choice of $\gamma$ in Supplementary~\ref{sec:simulations}.
+We provide additional experiments for finite-sample estimators with multivariate covariates, multiple environments, as well as the oracle choice of $\gamma$ in Appendix~\ref{sec:simulations}.

-\begin{example}[Covariate-intervened] The observational distribution $\bbP^0$, interventional distribution $\bbP^1$, and perturbed test distribution $\bbP^v$ are defined by the following SCMs: